hy-chou/kukudy/README.md

 Each filename is the time `updateEdges.js` starts running in UTC.

-Each line has three items, a timestamp, a response, and a user login.
-The response is either the hostname of the edge server hosting the stream of the channel with the corresponding user login, or an error message.
+Each line has three tab-separated elements:

+1. timestamp
+2. response - either a hostname or an error message
+3. user login

+#### DUMP/GETVEH/

+Inside `dump/getVEH/` are `.tsv` files.

+Each filename is the time `updateEdges.js` starts running in UTC.

+Each line has five tab-separated elements:

+1. timestamp
+2. user login
+3. request type
+4. HTTP headers (json)
+5. HTTP body (json)

 ### 3. book.sh